ccsw-csd/codingDojo/04-RomanNumerals/rust/README.md

 ```

 creates HTML documentation for the application.
 The --no-deps option tells Cargo to generate documentation only for the app itself, and not for any crates it depends on (it doesn´t in this version).
 The --open option tells Cargo to open the documentation in your browser afterward.
 Cargo saves the new documentation files in target/ doc.

+## license

+Copyright (c) 2017 by Iwan van der Kleijn.
+All rights reserved.

+This program is MIT licensed.
+See the file LICENSE.